Moab-Bit-Coders-Repository/satellite-api/README.md

 The included `Dockerfile` builds a Docker file with the necessary gem dependencies, directory structure, and permissions.
 The included `docker_entrypoint.sh` runs the API server, transmitter daemon, and (optionally in development mode) a test daemon that simulates the GNU Radio application by reading from the FIFO and writing received messages to a tmp directory.

-After building a Docker image (`ionsosphere` in the example below), decide where you are going to keep your persisted data (`~/docker/data` in the example below) and run it like this:
+After building a Docker image (`ionosphere` in the example below), decide where you are going to keep your persisted data (`~/docker/data` in the example below) and run it like this:

 ```bash
 docker run -e CHARGE_ROOT=http://api-token:token:mySecretToken@localhost:9112 -e CALLBACK_URI_ROOT=http://my.public.ip:9292 -u `id -u` -v ~/docker/data:/data -p 9292:9292 -it ionosphere